CastelJeremy/simple-music-api/docs/index.md

 5. **Test the API** \*_Optionnal_
    Make sure devDependencies are installed.
-   Make sure there is a default user with:
+   Make sure the default user in _fixtures.sql_ has been inserted.
-   username = demo_username and password = demo_password.
    Comment the **app.use(logHandler);** instruction in **app.js** to hide logs.
    `npm run test`